m4drian/BookingSystem/README.md

 - Create Location (admin only):
 POST /api/locations

-- Get All Locations:
-GET /api/locations

 - Update Location (admin only):
 PUT /api/locations/{locationName}

+- Get All Locations:
+GET /api/locations/all

+- Get Desks in Location (admins can see who reserved them, employees can only see if they are aviable):
+GET /api/locations/desks/{locationName}

 - Delete Location:
 DELETE /api/locations/{locationName}

-- Get Desks in Location (admins can see who reserved them, employees can only see if they are aviable):
-GET /api/locations/{locationName}/desks

 ## Desk Management

 - Create Desk (admin only):
 POST /api/desks/{locationName}

-- Delete Desk (admin only):
-DELETE /api/desks/{deskId}

 - Update Desk Reservation
 (admins can remove reservation and change desk details except date, employees can reserve desk or cancel their own reservation):
-POST /api/desks/reservation
+PUT /api/desks/reservation/{deskId}
+PUT /api/desks/reservation/admin/{deskId}

+Check all desks (admin only):
+GET /api/desks/all

 Check if desk is reserved:
 GET /api/desks/{deskId}

-Check all desks (admin only):
+- Delete Desk (admin only):
-GET /api/desks
+DELETE /api/desks/{deskId}

 # Information about models